emdneto/trie-app/README.md

 Where:
 - string: prefix to be searched;
 - limit: number of prefix complete-words that are available;
 - lang: language for the string.
-Being "en" for English prefixes and "pt" for Portuguese prefixes.
+Use "en" for English prefixes and "pt" for Portuguese prefixes.